 3. Place the pan over a medium heat and cook, stirring, until the mixture thickens and comes to the boil.
 Continue stirring on a low heat for 1 minute to cook the starch.
 Remove from the heat and stir in the vanilla extract.
 Transfer the custard to a bowl, cover the surface with cling film to prevent a skin forming and leave to cool.

 6. Press the pastry rounds into the muffin tin.
 Spoon the cooled custard into the pastry cases and bake for about 25-30 minutes, or until the pastry and custard are golden.
+For the last stage (5 minutes or so) you can change your oven setting to convection / hot air at 175ºC / /350ºF.
 Leave the tarts in the tin for 5 minutes, then transfer to a wire rack to cool completely.

 Tip: It’s just as hard to walk on one leg as it is to eat one of these yummy custard tarts.
 And if you live by the credo that ‘one is none’ you might as well have two!